Online Master of Science in Regulatory Science – Food Safety

 Online food safety and regulatory degree courses

-Courses in the food safety master’s program online will prepare you to identify and prevent food contamination through regulations and food safety best practices.
-The degree incorporates a transdisciplinary approach to regulatory science, meaning you’ll also learn the fundamentals of clinical research and regulations of medical products.
+Concentration courses in the food safety master’s program online will prepare you to identify and prevent food contamination through regulations and food safety best practices.
+This regulatory science degree incorporates a transdisciplinary approach, meaning you’ll also learn the fundamentals of clinical research and regulations of medical products.
 The degree culminates in an applied project course.

-What can I do with a master’s in food safety and regulation?
+What can I do with an online food safety degree concentration?

 Applicants to the online food safety master’s degree must fulfill the requirements of both the Graduate College and the Edson College of Nursing and Health Innovation.